sightmachine/sightmachine-sdk/performance/README.md

 ## Usage

 ### 1. Configuration
-Ensure that the `config.json` file is present in the same directory as the script.
-This file should contain the following configuration parameters:
+If a custom configuration file is provided as a command-line argument, the script will use the parameters specified in that file.
+Otherwise, it will use hardcoded default values for configuration parameters.
+The configuration file should include the following parameters:
 - `num_peak_users`: Number of peak users to simulate load.
 - `ramp_up_rate`: Rate at which users are ramped up.
 - `total_run_time`: Total duration for which the load test should run.
 - `min_wait_time`: Minimum wait time between API requests.
 - `max_wait_time`: Maximum wait time between API requests.

+If any of these parameters are missing in the configuration file, the script will use hardcoded default values for them.

 ### 2. Command Line Arguments
-The script accepts one optional command-line argument:
+The script accepts two optional command-line arguments:
+- `--config-file`: Path to the custom configuration file (default: None).
+If provided, the script will use the parameters specified in this file.
+If not provided, the script will use hardcoded default values for configuration parameters.
-- `--perfxml`: Path to the XML file where performance metrics will be dumped.
-If not provided, metrics will not be saved to any file.
+- `--metrics-xml`: Path to the XML file where performance metrics will be dumped (default: None).
+If provided, performance metrics will be saved to this file.

 ### 3. Environment Variables
 Ensure the following environment variables are set: